tunamoon/daily-pennsylvanian-basic-scraper/README.md

 # Schedule Explanation
 The initial cron expression 0 20 * * * means my job runs at 20:00 UTC every day.
 The five fields are minute, hour, day of month, month, and day of week.

+Now, I changed it to 0 0,4,8,12,16,20 * * * so that I scrape every four hours, since students would want to know the events immediately when it happens